 Providing Dedicated Divorce Services to Central and Eastern Kentucky Families

 Marital problems arise, and when there is no real solution, divorce may be the only option.
 If you and your spouse have decided to divorce, you need a qualified London divorce attorney to help you through the process.
-Bentley, George & Sparks has been helping couples through the complicated and often confusing divorce process for more than a decade, and we are ready to stand by your side throughout the entire procedure.
+Bruce Bentley, Attorney At Law has been helping couples through the complicated and often confusing divorce process for more than a decade, and we are ready to stand by your side throughout the entire procedure.

 Too often, we hear stories of one person coming out of a divorce worse off than before.
 The laws can be rigid and unforgiving, and without proper legal representation on your side, you run the risk of missing something that could make life harder moving forward.
 It’s understandable that you might want to settle your divorce as quickly as possible, but it will benefit you and your family in the long run to take the time to do it right.

-Contact Bentley, George & Sparks to discuss your case before you take any steps in the divorce process.
+Contact Bruce Bentley, Attorney At Law to discuss your case before you take any steps in the divorce process.

 Kentucky Divorce Laws

 Kentucky is a “no-fault” divorce state, meaning that state law permits divorce when one or both parties believe the marriage is “irretrievably broken.”
 Keep in mind that at least one of the spouses is legally required to have lived in Kentucky for at least 180 days (6 months) before filing for divorce in the county in which one or both spouses reside.
 Divorcing parties are also required to live apart for at least 60 days (or live in the same home sans sexual cohabitation for the same length of time) before the official divorce decree can be entered.